open-telemetry/weaver/crates/weaver_forge/README.md

 > Please open an issue if you have any suggestions for new filters.
 They are easy to implement.

-## Jinja Functions
+### Jinja Functions Reference

-All the functions available in the MiniJinja template engine are available (see this online [documentation](https://docs.rs/minijinja/latest/minijinja/functions/index.html)).
+All the functions available in the MiniJinja template engine are available (see
+this online [documentation](https://docs.rs/minijinja/latest/minijinja/functions/index.html)).

-Right now, OTel Weaver does not provide any custom functions but feel free to open an issue if you have any suggestions.
+Right now, OTel Weaver does not provide any custom functions but feel free to
+open an issue if you have any suggestions.
 They are easy to implement.

-## Jinja Tests
+### Jinja Tests Reference

-All the tests available in the MiniJinja template engine are available (see this online [documentation](https://docs.rs/minijinja/latest/minijinja/tests/index.html)).
+All the tests available in the MiniJinja template engine are available (see
+this online [documentation](https://docs.rs/minijinja/latest/minijinja/tests/index.html)).

-In addition, OTel Weaver provides a set of custom tests to facilitate the generation of assets.
+In addition, OTel Weaver provides a set of custom tests to facilitate the
+generation of assets.

 - `stable`: Tests if an `Attribute` is stable.